study-ORCATech-cloud/learn-and-earn-fork/docs/technical-operational/seo-optimization.md

 ## Local SEO (if applicable)

-If ORCATech expands to local markets:
+If LabDojo expands to local markets:

 ### Google My Business